containers/podman-desktop/website/blog/2024-08-01-using-rhel-wsl-podman-machine.md

 - sudo
 - systemd-networkd

-Luckily, all but the last package are available from the RHEL 8 repositories that are pre configured.
+Luckily, all but the last package are available from the pre-configured RHEL 8 repositories.
 The last package (systemd-networkd) is available from the EPEL 8 repository and will need to be configured when building the image.

 # Build the image